DimensionDev/Maskwork/Docs/_Index.md

 ### realType

-A chain of how the original type is represented in the final encoding format.
+A chain of conversion, indicating how the original type is represented in the final format.
 Each part is a function which accepts some payload and returns another payload.
 The chain will finally create a payload encoded into the form as indicated by `type`.

 Example: `[ 'object', 'json.stringify/string', 'gzip.compress/blob', 'aes.encrypt/blob', 'base64url.encode/string' ]`.